Holey Moley and Strike Bowling are offering $10 activities for one day only

-Enjoy putt-putt, bowling or arcade games for just $10 on the fifth annual ‘Day of Fun’ this November 9.
-Thanks to a partnership between Funlab and Headspace, Victorian fun-seekers can head to participating Funlab venues on the day and only spend $10 per activity, with all proceeds going directly towards youth mental health services.
+You can enjoy putt-putt, bowling or arcade games for just $10 on a ‘Day of Fun’ this Tuesday, November 9.
+Thanks to a partnership between Funlab and Headspace, fun-seekers can head to participating Funlab venues on the day and only spend $10 per activity, with all proceeds going directly towards youth mental health services.

-The participating Melbourne venues include the Bayside, Eastland, QV and Melbourne Central locations of Strike Bowling; the Bayside, Crown, CBD and Eastland locations of Holey Moley Golf Club; and the CBD locations of Archie Brothers Cirque Electriq and B. Lucky & Sons.
+The participating Sydney venues include Holey Moley in Newtown (and Wollongong, if you're down south), as well as Strike Bowling Bars at the Entertainment Quarter, Kings Street Wharf, Chatswood, Macquarie and Castle Towers.
 For just $10 per activity, you can spend the day bowling, playing laser tag, doing an escape room, playing arcade games and chasing mates in bumper cars.

 This is the fifth annual ‘Day of Fun’, and after the year we’ve all had, it's a great opportunity to not only socialise with friends, but also support the mental health and wellbeing of young Australians.